How to file a Maryland annual report

 Maryland uses a uniform deadline system that applies consistently across all entity types, simplifying compliance management for businesses operating multiple entities.

 The universal deadline is April 15 each year for all business entities.
-If April 15 falls on a weekend, the deadline extends to the next business day.
-Additionally, reports can be filed as early as January 1 for the current year
+Per Tax-General Article § 1-201(b), if April 15 falls on a Saturday, Sunday, or Maryland legal holiday, the deadline automatically shifts to the next succeeding business day.
+Reports can be filed as early as January 1 for the current year.

 Filing fees